Public Library Fund (PLF)

 Role of the State Library and State Librarian

-The State Library is responsible for receiving the annual certifications of locally appropriated revenue, for determining eligibility, and for accomplishing disbursement of the funds (through the State Controller).
-The State Librarian annually, each June, certifies the local population figures to be used in allotting the PLF funds based upon the census data compiled as outlined above.
+The State Library was responsible for receiving the annual certifications of locally appropriated revenue, for determining eligibility, and for accomplishing disbursement of the funds (through the State Controller).
+The State Librarian annually, each June, certifies the local population figures based upon the census data compiled as outlined above.

 For general program, policy, and status information, contact the State Library's PLF Program Coordinator, Sandy Habbestad, (916) 653-7532, email email@example.com.